Sticky Icon

 Samprapti (Pathogenesis) of Osteoarthritis

-The primary cause of osteoarthritis (OA) is the aggravation of Vata dosha.
-OA is a gradual and progressive condition, often triggered by a continuous imbalance in diet, lifestyle, and poor environmental factors, as mentioned earlier.
+The primary cause of Osteoarthritis is the aggravation of Vata dosha.
+Osteoarthritis is a gradual and progressive condition, often triggered by a continuous imbalance in diet, lifestyle, and poor environmental factors, as mentioned earlier.

 Weakened Digestion:

-Weak digestion, or Agni Dushti, leads to the formation of Ama (toxins).
-These toxins circulate through the body and accumulate in the joints, triggering an immune response that causes inflammation.
+Impaired digestion, or Agni Dushti, leads to the formation of Ama or toxins, which ultimately accumulate in the joints with an immune response that triggers and makes it inflamed.

 Channel Obstruction:

-Ama or metabolic wastes block the bone-nourishing channels (Asthivaha Srotas), hindering the proper flow of nutrients and causing waste products to accumulate.
+Ama, or the waste products of metabolism, block the channels nourishing the bones, called Asthivaha Srotas, thereby obstructing the normal flow of nutrients and causing waste products to build within.
 This imbalance disrupts the body’s systems and leads to further complications.

 Bone Tissue Depletion (Dhatukshaya):